castwide/gamefic/README.md

 ## Adding More Entities

-Let's explore some of the other Entity types by adding more stuff to the tiny.rb demo.
+Let's explore some of the other Entity types by adding more stuff to the demo.

     bed = make Fixture, :name => "bed", :description => "A comfy little twin bed.", :parent => apartment

     cupboard = make Container, :name => "cupboard", :description => "A small wooden cupboard.", :parent => apartment

-    closet = make Room, :name => "closet", :description => "This closet is surprisingly spacious for such a small apartment." closet.connect apartment, "east"
+    closet = make Room, :name => "closet", :description => "This closet is surprisingly spacious for such a small apartment." connect closet, apartment, "east"

 Run the demo again and try interacting with the new Entities.
 Among the new actions you can perform are walking into the closet ("west" from the apartment)